 You may bring cameras, small camcorders, and audio recording devices to Pickin’ in the Pines.
 No flash photography is permitted.
 Do not obstruct the view of those around you.
 This is a taper-friendly festival; however, audio and video recording may be prohibited at the request of the Artist.
 Please respect our sound technicians, do not locate your taping equipment in front of or directly next to the sound booth.
 You may not use any type of photograph or recording from Pickin’ in the Pines for commercial purposes without express permission.

 No glass containers or alcoholic beverages may be brought into Pepsi Amphitheater.
 Individuals 21 years of age and older may purchase alcohol from vendors in the amphitheater.
 All coolers, backpacks and bags are subject to search.
 You must present an ID at the gate and get a special pass to purchase alcohol.

 Vehicles & Parking

 There is plenty of free parking available at Pickin’ in the Pines with free shuttles between parking lots, campground and amphitheater.
 Free handicap parking is available only to those with valid, state-issued permits.
-Pepsi Amphitheater at Ft.
-Tuthill County Park offers premium parking near the amphitheater at a cost of $10 per vehicle.
+Premium parking is available near the amphitheater at a cost of $10 per vehicle.
 All proceeds from premium parking benefit a local Flagstaff non-profit organization: High Country Humane Animal Shelter.

 Food & Beverages

 Attendees may bring up to a 1-gallon zip lock bag per person of personal snacks, or a small personal cooler with sealed drinks and snacks.
 (6 pack style cooler).
 You may also bring in sealed water bottles.
 No glass or alcohol allowed.
 Vendors inside the venue will offer a wide range of foods including vegetarian and gluten free options.
 A variety of beer, wine and non-alcoholic beverages will also be for sale.